-Т bed pressures, relating to delivery of theatre time.
+1 bed pressures, relating to delivery of theatre time.
 2 Then obviously moving into 2020, Covid created an 3 operational issue.
 There were, if you like, strategic 4 and professional aspects, but there was very much an 5 operational aspect to it as well.
 14:25 6 33 Q. In terms of some of the professional aspects, could 7 I scroll down, please, to WIT-53997?
 Just let me have 8 the top of the page.
 Sorry, yes, we are on that page.
 9 Then down to the second paragraph, please.
 The job 10 summary, if I could step to the second paragraph says: 14:26 11 12 "Specifically the AMD will be responsible and 13 accountable for the medical staff within the Speciality 14 and their role in the provision of services.
 As 15 a Senior Medical Leader within the Trust the AMD will 14:26 16 work closely with the Director, Assistant Directors of 17 Acute Services to provide medical management within the 18 Directorate and contribute to the overall provision, 19 direction and performance of the organisation."
 20 14:26 21 If I skip on to the next sentence: 22 23 "The AMD will also be responsible for the safety and 24 capability of the medical workforce within the 25 Speciality, providing the Director of Acute Services 14:26 26 with defined information for assurance purposes to the 27 Medical Director."
-28 29 In terms of the professional aspect of the job, how were you able or how did you try to pursue the idea that you would be responsible for the safety and capability of the medical workforce?
+28 29 In terms of the professional aspect of the job how

-Within each Service, within Surgery and Elective Care, Α. each team would have had Patient Safety Meetings or previously called Morbidity and Mortality Meetings which would occur monthly and would be regular discussions within that team of patients where they suffered morbidity, so perhaps a complication of an operation or an unexpected re-admission after an operation, and would also discuss deaths within the Service while inpatients.
-That meeting would discuss, and from each Speciality, escalate any concerns or raise any concerns through that which would have come In terms of my role within that was ensuring through. that they happened, that the Clinicians were available to attend them, and that there was a Patient Safety Lead for each of the Specialities within Surgery and Elective Care.

-Aside from them, there's the SAI process or the instant reporting process, which ultimately can lead to SAIs.
-There was a screening element or a responsibility with the AMD to go through instant report forms as part of a team, assessing them for those which required a further look into as an SEA or SAI, or those that perhaps didn't meet that threshold or criteria.
-Once the SAIs and SAIs had reported, they came through the Acute Clinical Governance meeting and as an AMD, along with other AMDs, I would have sat on that, which is where the reports were presented and signed off.
-Then, following them reports, recommendations, some would have responsibilities within me or the teams working as part of the Clinical Teams within Surgery and Elective
+1 were you able or how did you try to pursue the idea 2 that you would be responsible for the safety and 3 capability of the medical workforce?
+4 Α. Within each Service, within Surgery and Elective Care, 5 each team would have had Patient Safety Meetings or 14:27 6 previously called Morbidity and Mortality Meetings 7 which would occur monthly and would be regular 8 discussions within that team of patients where they 9 suffered morbidity, so perhaps a complication of an 10 operation or an unexpected re-admission after an 14:27 11 operation, and would also discuss deaths within the 12 Service while inpatients.
+That meeting would discuss, 13 and from each Speciality, escalate any concerns or 14 raise any concerns through that which would have come 15 through.
+In terms of my role within that was ensuring 14:28 16 that they happened, that the Clinicians were available 17 to attend them, and that there was a Patient Safety 18 Lead for each of the Specialities within Surgery and 19 Elective Care.
+20 14:28 21 Aside from them, there's the SAI process or the instant 22 reporting process, which ultimately can lead to SAIs.
+23 There was a screening element or a responsibility with 24 the AMD to go through instant report forms as part of 25 a team, assessing them for those which required 14:28 26 a further look into as an SEA or SAI, or those that 27 perhaps didn't meet that threshold or criteria.
+Once 28 the SAIs and SAIs had reported, they came through the 29 Acute Clinical Governance meeting and as an AMD, along